-The Library of Virginia’s current exhibition, We Demand: Women’s Suffrage in Virginia commemorates the centennial of the ratification of the 19th Amendment to the U.S. Constitution guaranteeing women the right to vote.
+The Library of Virginia’s exhibition, We Demand: Women’s Suffrage in Virginia commemorated the centennial of the ratification of the 19th Amendment to the U.S. Constitution guaranteeing women the right to vote.

 While our gallery was closed to help stop the spread of Covid-19, exhibition curators created short videos highlighting sections of the exhibition.
 Check them out in our Suffrage playlist on YouTube.

 Virginia suffragists were a remarkable group of talented and dedicated women who have largely been forgotten.